heutelbeck/sapl-extensions/sapl-axon/README.md

 The ```algorithm``` property selects an algorithm used to resolve conflicting results from policy evaluation.
 In this case, the algorithm will ensure that the PDP always returns a ```deny``` decision if no policy evaluation returns an explicit ```permit``` decision.
 You can use the ```variables``` property to define environment variables, e.g., the configuration of policy information points (PIPs).
 All policies can access the content of these variables.

+## Securing Axon Applications with SAPL

+Just like axon itself, SAPL supports the CQRS-ES pattern and it is possible to independently secure access to the comamnd end query side.
+Hoever, for both sides to be secured, authentication of the users triggereing both commands and queries is a prerequisite.

+### Authentication of Commands and Queries

+By default, the SAPL Axon extension will use Spring autoconfiguration to deploy some infrastrcuture code.
+This includes the ```AuthenticationCommandDispatchInterceptor```and the ```AuthenticationQueryDispatchInterceptor```.
+These ```MessageDispatchInterceptor``` implementations are responsible for adding authentication information to any command or query message before dispatching it to the respective bus.

+These interceptors add the authenticated user to the message metadata.
+The key to identify the user is ```subject``` and the SAPL extension expects the value to be a valid JSON string.
+The default implementation uses the default ```ObjectMapper``` deplyed in the application context to write the ```Authentication``` including the ```Principal``` object to this field.
+It also removes ```credentials``` and ```password```field from the objects before adding the objects to the metadata.

+To customize this behaviour the developer can supply an ```AuthenticationSupplier``` Bean.

+###